-The introduction of 3D modelling has been quite a revolution for the architectural realm.
-But It has also led to much confusion.
-Many folks tend to mistake Revit and BIM as one and the same.
-Revit is not BIM.
-Let’s make that clear from the start.
-Get in touch with our experts to know more about Building Information ModelingE-mail: email@example.com
+The introduction of 3D modelling has been a revolution for the architecture industry.
+However, it has also led to confusion.
+Many people tend to consider Revit modeling and Building Information Modeling (BIM) as one and the same.

 The drawings and other documents produced by Revit form a part of the Building Information Model.

 Revit MEP and BIM

 Most construction projects include MEP to some degree.
 The 3D Revit model allows the engineer, architect and contractor to clearly understand the MEP layout and design.
 For example, the electrical wiring and plumbing that are built into the walls are clearly depicted in 3D Revit models.

 BIM is a holistic process of developing and managing information for construction, architecture and engineering.
 It is enabled by a cloud platform and based on an intelligent model.
 BIM produces a digital representation of a building or structure across its lifecycle, right from planning to construction.

 In BIM, a user can view and interact with a model in orthographic 2D (including plans, sections and elevations) or 3D.
 As changes are made to the mode, every other drawing in the project will be automatically adjusted.
 While a BIM model can be designed in a model that is not parametric, this would be difficult.

 The use of BIM has skyrocketed in recent years, partly spurred by government mandates, notably in the UK, Spain, Norway, Russia and Mexico.
 In 2020, 73% of UK construction professionals used it.